CP1404/Practicals/prac_09/README.md

     b.  **move** files to a subdirectory with the new name using `shutil.move()`

+3. Restore your original files (extract the zip file again).
-3. The last part of this file demonstrates the `os.walk()` function that "walks" through all subdirectories returning useful information about the contents...
+    The last part of this file demonstrates the `os.walk()` function that "walks" through all subdirectories returning useful information about the contents...
     Comment out the call to `main()` and uncomment `demo_walk()`.
     Run the code to see how walk works.

-4. Restore your original files (extract the zip file again).
-    But it does NOT actually change into those directories.

-5. Add a loop that renames all of the files in `filenames`.
+4. Add a loop that renames all of the files in `filenames`.
     This should rename every file in every subdirectory... but (depending on how you did this...) you will likely find that you get an error like